nodejs/wiki-archive/Migrating-from-v0.2-to-v0.3.md

 * The internal node::Buffer class had dramatic changes early on in the v0.3.
 Any addons which used node:Buffer will require heavy rewrite.
 You might find [this](https://github.com/pkrumins/node-png/blob/791d4c6df1402daa15dc7930f084d95c48e63c98/src/buffer_compat.h) helpful. [buffer.h](https://github.com/ry/node/blob/v0.3.6/src/node_buffer.h)

-* If you are using libraries that have C++ addons and were installed through npm, you may need to re-install them with npm in order for the addons to recompile against the new api.
-Then, they should start working again.
-An example of this would be isaac's "glob" module.
+* The ABI has changed between v0.2 and v0.3.
+You must recompile all addons.
+An example of this would be isaac's "glob" module. v0.4 will introduce new ABI stability, until then expect to recompile all addons every time you upgrade Node on the v0.3 branch.

 ## JavaScript API